ASBecker/BATcancer/README.md

 All source code is made available under a BSD 3-clause license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
 See `LICENSE.md` for the full license text.

-The manuscript text is currently under review for publication in the journal PLOS ONE.